-a.
-What information the Council currently have on the extent of damp and mould issues in Council properties. b.
-What action the Council has taken in response to the Housing Ombudsman's report (published in November 2021). c.
+Request a report and discussion at next Area Panel (February 2023) on what action the Council is taking around damp and mould.
+This should include: What information the Council currently have on the extent of damp and mould issues in Council properties.
+What action the Council has taken in response to the Housing Ombudsman's report (published in November 2021).
 Request Area Panel updates on the Council's response to the Government.
-The Council have been asked to provide extensive information to the Government on how they are ensuring that the Decent Homes Standard is met for damp and mould.
-Of particular importance is how the Council will ensure that damp and mould cases are identified and dealt with promptly and effectively when raised by tenants and residents.
+The Council have been asked to provide extensive information to the Government on how they are ensuring that the Decent Homes Standard is met for damp and mould: How will the Council ensure that damp and mould cases are identified and dealt with promptly and effectively when raised by tenants and residents?